Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/types/domain.rst

    Glass at room temperature is basically a solid, but glass at 1500 degrees Celsius flows (nearly) like water.

 ..
-   There's still some things that aren't correct in this table, I think.
+   There's still some things that are not correct in this table, I think.
    Let me put as clear as I can:
    *The dynamic viscosity international unit is the Pascal-seconds (Pa.s).
    There are also Poise (P = 0.1 Pa.s), and centiPoise (cP = 0.001 Pa.s).